newfyu/Braindoor/doc/README_EN.md

 - In  braindoor, A vectorstore  and its indexed folders are called a knowledge base

-- In Config --> Create a new knowledge base, enter the base name and a local folder path, and the file type to create a knowledge base
+- In `Config \ Create a new knowledge base`, enter the base name and a local folder path, and the file type to create a knowledge base

 - Only one index folder is allowed to be added during creation, but more folders can be added in update after creation is successful

 - Chunk size is the max size of a document chunk.
 If you want to answer questions, the size of 1000-2000 is appropriate.
 Over 2000, it is easy to break the token limit of gpt3.5-turbo

 > Example: Suppose I want to build a knowledge base with my obsidian notes.
-My obsidian note location is `~/obsidian/myvult`。
+My obsidian note location is `~/obsidian/myvult`.
 >
-> 1. First fill in a knowledge base name, such as: "mybase“
+> 1. First fill in a knowledge base name, such as: `mybase`
-> 2. `~/obsidian/myvult``Paste into the "Directory" textbox
+> 2. `~/obsidian/myvult`Paste into the `Directory` textbox
-> 3. Select "md" and "txt" for file type“
+> 3. Select `md` and `txt` for file type
-> 4. Then click the Create button
+> 4. Then click the `Create` button

 ---

 ### Update existing knowledge base

-- When the contents of the indexed folder have changed, click the update button to check the changes and update the vector store.
+- When the contents of the indexed folder have changed, click the `Update` button to check the changes and update the vectorstore.
-- After changing some configurations of the knowledge base, you need to click the "Save base config" button
+- After changing some configurations of the knowledge base, you need to click the `Save base config` button
 - You can add more index folders for a knowledge base

 > Example:：I also want to add my Evernote to the knowledge base。
 >
-> - First, use EverNote's export feature to export your notes in html format to any directory such as `~/evernote`
+> 1. First, use EverNote's export feature to export your notes in html format to any directory such as `~/evernote`
 >
-> - In the “Add a new directory to current knowledge base” text box, enter `~/evernote`, Type select `html`.
+> 2. In the `Add a new directory to current knowledge base` text box, enter `~/evernote`, Type select `html`.
 >
-> - Click the "Save base config" button.
-After confirming the information, click "Update" to update it.
+> 3. Click the `Save base config` button.
+After confirming the information, click `Update` to update it.

 > Delete a knowledge base: directly delete the corresponding `.base` file in the bases folder